FDNY Oral Board Interview — What Fire Department Panels Actually Evaluate

 Most candidates prepare for these questions — and still don't get hired.

-The Mistakes That Eliminate FDNY Candidates
+The Mistakes That Eliminate Candidates

-Most candidates don't fail the FDNY oral board because of experience.
+Most candidates don't fail the oral board because of experience.
 They fail because of how they communicate under pressure.
 These mistakes happen early — and once they happen candidates don't recover.

 Learn the 10 mistakes that eliminate firefighter candidates: Oral Board Red Flags — 10 Mistakes That Eliminate Firefighter Candidates

-How to Prepare for the FDNY Oral Board
+How to Prepare for the Oral Board

 You can be qualified — and still not get hired.
 That is what happens when candidates don't understand how they are being evaluated.

-Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel rooms and real hiring decisions.
-Not theory.
-The actual scoring system turned around so you can see what the panel sees.
+Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel experience — so you understand how oral board scoring actually works from the other side of the table

 If you are serious about getting hired — don't guess your way through this.